nstarke/bootfuzz/README.md

 A small fuzzer written to test motherboards / system BIOS for MBR-based hosts

+## What does this test?
+This fuzzer will test Port IO using the x86 `IN` and `OUT` instructions.
+It uses a BIOS Service Timer to generate random word values and then supply those random word values as operands to the `IN` and `OUT` instructions.

+There are also testing modes for BIOS Services provided by INT 0x13 - specifically disk read/write.

 ## Contributing
 If you are able to run this on actual hardware, please open an issue and let us know your system specs and your results.